-GEN120 Composition I - 4.5 Credit Hours
+GEN120 Composition I - 4.5 Credit Hours (55 contact hours)

 This is the basic writing course designed to improve writing skills.
 The student writes essays in which organization, proper grammar, punctuation, and spelling usage are stressed.
 The student will also write a research paper with appropriate format and documentation.